Internment camps in France: During World War II and the Vichy regime

 As early as 1939, the existing camps were indiscriminately filled with German anti-Nazis (Communists, German Jews, etc. Following the 1940 defeat, and the 10 July 1940 vote of full powers installing the Vichy regime, these camps were filled with Jews, first with foreign Jews, then indifferently with foreign and French Jews.
 The Vichy government would progressively hand them up to the Gestapo, and they would all transit by Drancy internment camp, the last stop before concentration camps in the Third Reich and in Eastern Europe and the extermination camps.

 Beside Jews, Germans and Austrians were immediately rounded-up in camps, as well as Spanish refugees, who were later deported.
 5,000 Spaniards thus died in Mauthausen concentration camp.
 The French colonial soldiers were interned by the Germans on French territory, instead of being deported.

-The Third Republic and the Vichy regime would successively call these places "reception camps" (camps d'accueil), "internment camps" (camps d'internement), séjour camps (camps de séjour), "guarded séjour camps" (camps de séjour surveillés), "prisoner camps" (camps de prisonniers), etc. Another category was created by the Vichy regime: the "transit camps" ("camps de transit"), referring to the fact the detainees were to be deported to Germany.
-Such "transit camps" included Drancy, Pithiviers, etc. In particular, Pithiviers was used in 1941 for the green ticket roundup, and Drancy in 1942 for the Vel' d'Hiv Roundup, before the victims were deported.
+The Third Republic and the Vichy regime would successively call these places "reception camps" (camps d'accueil), "internment camps" (camps d'internement), séjour camps (camps de séjour), "guarded séjour camps" (camps de séjour surveillés), "prisoner camps" (camps de prisonniers), etc. Another category was created by the Vichy regime: the "transit camps" ("camps de transit"), referring to camps that briefly held prisoners before deportation to other Nazi camps.
+Beaune-la-Rolande, Pithiviers, Drancy and Compiègne formed the core of the internment and deportation system for Jews in northern France.
+Pithiviers and Beaune-la-Rolande were used during the 1941 green ticket roundup as well as during the 1942 Vel' d'Hiv Roundup, before the victims, including children, were transferred to Drancy and finally deported to Auschwitz were they were murdered.